bobllor/TEKLabeler/docs/01about.md

 ## Will there be support for CSV file types?

 At the moment no, but if it goes out well, then yes I can add it.

 The main issue with CSVs on ServiceNow is that the columns are not human readable.
-It instead uses UUID as its column names, which requires manual mapping for X columns.
+It instead uses UUID as its column names, which requires additional logic in handling manual mapping.
+This just adds more complexity both for the user and me.

-This adds more complexity in adding in support for it, as well as combining it with my Excel data parsing.
+This doesn't account for adding it with the existing Excel parsing, which requires more methodical refactors.

-However, I already know how to implement it.
-Do I want to do the work for it?... nope.
+On the bright side, I already know how to implement it.
+But do I want to do the work for it?... nope.
 The column name mapping customization would be very useful to add however, and that may come up.